TrellixVulnTeam/swahilipython_SCMU/Doc/library/code.rst

    Closely emulate the interactive Python console.
-The optional *banner* argument specify the banner to print before the first interaction; by default it prints a banner similar to the one printed by the standard Python interpreter, followed by the class name of the console object in parentheses (so as not to confuse this with the real interpreter -- since it's so close!).
+The optional *banner* argument specify the banner to print before the first interaction; by default it prints a banner similar to the one printed by the standard Python interpreter, followed by the kundi name of the console object in parentheses (so as not to confuse this with the real interpreter -- since it's so close!).

    The optional *exitmsg* argument specifies an exit message printed when exiting.